Last updated on April 15, 2026.

 Other Requirement Instructions

 All international students will be expected to attend a comprehensive preclinical course aiming to prepare them for clinical protocol, clinical responsibilities, and patient care.
 At the end of the course, the student is expected to pass a competency exam to be able to provide active patient care in the clinics.
-This credentialing process is currently overseen by Dr. Sompop Bencharit, Assistant Dean for Innovation and Dr. Christian Brenes, Digital Dentistry Residency Program Director.
+This credentialing process is currently overseen by the Dean of Innovation and Program Director.

 International Student Eligibility